AndroidPillars/Flutter/CHAPTER-7.md

   }
   @override
   Widget build(BuildContext context){
-    //This calls once initializes the UI
+    //This calls once initializes the UI(i.e) when the widgets are actually build and show up on screen return null;
-    return null;
+  }
+  @override
+  void deactivate() {
+    // This called when the stateful widget gets destroyed super.deactivate();
   }
 }
 ```